1fixdotio/quick-add-child/README.txt

 == Changelog ==

 = 0.7.0 =
-* Appending `Add New Child` and `Add New Sibling` links to the "new content" menu in the admin bar.
+* Appending `Add New Child` and `Add New Sibling` links to the "Add New" menu in the Admin Bar.

 = 0.6.0 =
 * First release.